 The overuse of extreme tactics such as corporal punishment, citations, handcuffs, suspensions, expulsions, and juvenile detention, especially upon our most vulnerable youth, helped support the prison pipeline panic.
-Restorative justice and peer mediation are steps in the right direction, but they are not in themselves suitable substitutes for strong adult leadership.
+Restorative justice, morning meetings, and peer mediation are steps in the right direction, but they are not in themselves suitable substitutes for strong adult leadership.

 When will we finally realize that what kids needed all along was firmness and leadership mixed with equal parts fairness and love, fascination and laughter, as well as facilitation and learning?